Petro Janura

-Petro Janura (1911–1983) was a main personality of the Albanian language, literature, and folklore in Yugoslavia during '50s-mid '80s.
+Petro Janura (1911–1983) was a main personality of the Albanian language, literature, and folklore in Yugoslavia during the mid-1950s to the 1980s.
 A writer, journalist, folklorist, pedagogue, literary critic, and researcher, he is remembered as the founder of the Albanian language Catedra of the University of Skopje, and editor-in-chief of Skopje-based periodicals as Flaka e vëllazërimit (Flame of brotherhood), and Jehona (The echo).

 Life

 Janura was born on 25 March 1911 in Fier, then still part of the Ottoman Empire.
 He emigrated to Romania at an early age and finished high school there.
 Janura studied law in Italy and graduated in jurisprudence from the University of Pisa.
 In 1941 he returned to Albania (at that time the Albanian Kingdom under Italy) where he started working as a judge in Gostivar, which had been recently incorporated in the Albanian state.
 Janura remained in Yugoslavia after World War II.
 From that moment he was engaged in the development of the Albanian literature and language, literary criticism, and the overall status of the Albanian language within Yugoslavia, and specifically the Republic of Macedonia.
 He was also a folklorist, having collected and published rare Albanian folklore.
 As the head of the Albanian Catedra of the University of Skopje, he participated in the Orthography Congress of 1972 and was one of the signatories of the newly established orthographic rules.
 Janura died on 30 August 1983.